etcetra7n/mass-youtube-downloader/README.md

 # Youtube Downloader

-This is a light-weight youtube downloader script.
+Light-weight youtube downloader script. **Works for both videos and shorts**

 To run, just put all the youtube video links in the `links.txt` file and run the following command.

 ```shell
 $ python ytd.py